 Contact Information:

 Include your contact information in case the reader has further questions or requires additional details.
 This demonstrates your openness to communication and reinforces the credibility of the letter.
+Do not forget to append your signature.

 Difference Between an Academic Recommendation Letter and an Academic Reference Check Letter

-Academic Reference Check Letter:
+What an Academic Reference Check Letter Is

-Use: Conducted as part of a background check for employment, admissions, or other evaluative processes.
+It’s part of a background check for employment, admissions, or other evaluations.

 Guidelines for Crafting Impactful Academic Recommendation Letters